I am a nightscape, timelapse, and general adventure landscape photographer.

 The photos I bring home are not just intended to encourage others to ‘get outside’ but, more importantly, to help protect such places which are still pristine.
 I care deeply about conservation, and hope that my images can help to preserve these beautiful places for future generations.

 This is my main camera.
-I usually own two of these and borrow/rent other cameras as needed for a particular adventure or project.
+I own two of these and then I borrow/rent other cameras as needed for a particular adventure or project.
 The D750 is simply the best balance of affordability, portability, and image quality at both daytime and nighttime ISOs.